ArctosDB/documentation-wiki/_how_to/How-To-Barcode-Cryovials-in-an-Existing-Freezer-Box.markdown

 date: 2019-02-22
 ---

 You have claimed your barcodes in Arctos and ordered or printed them, now you are ready to open a freezer and start using Arctos to track your specimens.
-This document includes two possible workflows which you may need to modify slightly depending upon how the information for what is in your freezer boxes is currently stored and whether or not you purchased or printed duplicate barcodes.
-We recommend the following preparation before starting to barcode a box that is already installed in a freezer.
+This document includes a workflow which you may need to modify slightly depending upon how the information for what is in your freezer boxes is currently stored and whether or not you purchased or printed duplicate barcodes.

-# Barcoding when you have duplicate barcodes

-## Barcode Freezer Box
+# Barcode Freezer Box

-### Attach a box barcode to the freezer box
+## Attach a box barcode to the freezer box
    You may need to scrape off ice with a Kimwipe or the back-end of tweezers so that the label will adhere to a cold box.
 At MSB, we always attach the barcode label to the side of the box that corresponds with the “bottom” of the positions grid printed from Arctos, which would look like this:

    ![](https://raw.githubusercontent.com/ArctosDB/documentation-wiki/gh-pages/tutorial_images/freezer%20box%20template.jpg)